yan-batista/TrackingIntroComponent/README.md

 **Hidding an absolute positioned element**

-I went throught a lot of trouble before I found out that I should make sure to have the parent element be relative positioned when having a absolute positioned with `overflow: hidden`
+I went throught a lot of trouble before I found out that I should make sure to have the parent element be relative positioned when having a absolute positioned with `overflow: hidden`.

+Even though I had the div container with `overflow: hidden`, the image inside it was still showing up complete, over the borders and making the page bigger.

 ## Author